 Dr. Mehreen Chida-Razvi, Earned her BSc and BA from the University of Florida, Gainesville, before moving to London, England where she completed an MA in Art History at the Courtauld Institute of Art, and a second MA and a PhD in the History of Art & Archaeology from SOAS, University of London.
 She specializes in the history of Islamic art, architecture and material culture in the early modern era, with a particular emphasis on the Persianate regions of Mughal South Asia, Iran and Central Asia.
 Dr. Chida-Razvi’s primary research examines the history of architecture and the built environment and she has carried out extensive fieldwork and site-research in Pakistan and India.
 Another area of particular interest is the cultural and artistic interactions between Europe and the Persianate world and the social and historical circumstances which allowed for such connections to take place.
 Since 2007 Mehreen has given lectures and taught courses on Islamic art and architecture in London and Oxford, and has furthermore been an academic contributor and consultant for a documentary on Taj Mahal.

 Lecturer Michel Behar, Boasts an impressive list of credentials and just reading through it makes you want to meet this person and share the road with him.
 A Dutch citizen, after his studies of Russian and Arabic in the Netherlands he took a course of advanced Arabic at the University of Khartoum in Sudan.
-Fluent in 12 languages including Farsi, English, Turkish, and Hebrew, he has an understanding of 7 others.
+Fluent in 12 languages including Farsi, English, Turkish, and French, he has an understanding of 7 others.
 He has been a tour manager since 1987 leading groups for US, Dutch, Swiss, German, and British companies.
 He has accompanied custom tours as a leader/photographer for many prestigious institutions such as the American Museum of Natural History, Harvard Museum of Natural History, the American Institute of Archaeology, and the universities of Berkeley, Stanford, Harvard, Northwestern, Princeton and Wellesley.
 He has traveled extensively throughout the world and visited all 21 Arab countries and for the last 20 years has turned his passion for photography into a second career.
 Touring has afforded him the opportunity to capture stirring images from out of the way places in Iran, Pakistan and Mongolia just to name a few.
 His work has been exhibited in museums in the Netherlands and New York.
 He currently lectures on current affairs related to the Near East and the ethnic groups inhabiting this region.
 During this same period he has dabbled in journalism writing for several European newspapers on topics as varied as technology and economics.
 He maintains a travel blog has done freelance work for travel guides and likes of course what else World Music.
 He also is an expert in Sahara led tours such as in Algeria, Mauritania, Morocco, Tunisia, Libya, Mali, Niger, Egypt, Ethiopia, the Horn of Africa, and West-Africa.

 Professor Norman Jones, Professor of History of Religious Studies at Utah State University.
 Holding a doctorate from Cambridge University, he specializes in the interplay of religion and culture, especially on the cultural fault lines where religions meet and national identities are shaped through religious allegiances, as in the Balkans.
 He teaches the history of Christianity, and his publications, focusing on the early modern world, include work on the relations between Christianity and Islam.
 He has been a visiting professor at Harvard, Oxford, the University of Geneva, the University of Hong Kong, and Cambridge, as well as the Huntington Library and the Folger Library.
 His expertise will deepen your understanding and enrich the experience.